How Did the Sunday Morning Tornado Forecasts Work Out? - Updated

 Sunday, I differed considerably from the National Weather Service's Storm Prediction Center's forecast of where tornadoes were going to occur.
 So, I posted both forecasts.
 Above is the 9am forecast from my blog: the NWS's tornado forecast was in brown, mine in red.
 Hatching meant strong tornadoes were possible, per the NWS.
 I do not attempt to forecast tornado intensity.

-There were ten tornadoes: both inverted triangles and the 4 "T's" are their locations.
-Clearly our forecast was superior as it encompassed all of the tornadoes.
-It did not forecast a large tornado threat area (brown) in western Kansas and northern Oklahoma where no tornadoes occurred.
+There were 12 tornadoes: inverted triangles are their locations.
+Clearly our forecast was superior as it encompassed all but one of the tornadoes.
+It did not forecast a large geographic tornado threat area (brown) in western Kansas and northern Oklahoma where no tornadoes occurred.
 The strongest tornado was one of F-2 intensity which is the lowest threshold in the "strong" tornado category.
 That occurred in southeast Kansas.

 Comments